How to Choose Brand Colors That Reflect Your Business

 Color palette

 Choosing the correct branding color is going to take a lot of work.
-Before doing this, you need to know what message you want to communicate to your customers.
-Once you know this, you can choose the color that helps provoke the right emotions in the them.
+Before doing this, you must know what brand message you want to communicate to your customers.

-Color combinations you choose matter as well.
+Color combinations and complementary colors you choose matter as well.
 One color may provoke a specific customer emotion, but combining two colors could change that.
-The more complementary colors which are added, the more complexity will increase.
-You will need to have a strong understanding of color psychology if you want to make the correct decision.
+The more additional colors that are added, the more complexity will increase.

 Photo by Chris Barbalis on Unsplash